 Exams and Tests

-Most of the time, this condition is found through blood tests done for other conditions before symptoms appear.
+Most of the time, ET is found through blood tests done for other health problems before symptoms appear.

 Your health care provider may notice an enlarged liver or spleen on physical examination.
 You may also have abnormal blood flow in the toes or feet that causes skin damage in these areas.

 Other tests may include:

 If you have life-threatening complications, you may have a treatment called platelet pheresis.
 It quickly reduces platelets in the blood.

 Long-term, medicines are used to decrease the platelet count to avoid complications.
 The most common medicines used include hydroxyurea, interferon-alpha, or anagrelide.
 In some people with a JAK2 mutation, specific inhibitors of the JAK2 protein may be used.